LieberInstitute/SPEAQeasy/README.md

 ### Mandatory Parameters ###

 + `--sample`		"single" or "paired": the orientation of your reads
 + `--strand`		"unstranded", "forward, or "reverse": the strandness of your reads.
-Note "unstranded" may be used if you are not sure- specifying "forward" or "reverse" (in the future) will tell the pipeline to confirm your reads are stranded in the expected way.
+Since strandness is inferred by sample in the pipeline, this option informs the pipeline to generate appropriate warnings if unexpected strandness is inferred.
 + `--reference`		"hg38", "hg19", "mm10", or "rn6": the reference genome to which reads are aligned

 ### Optional Parameters ###